junxit/us-congress-bills-115/metadata.md

 - 2018-03-19 — Introduced in House
 - 2018-03-19 — Introduced in House
 - 2018-03-19 — Referred to the House Committee on Transportation and Infrastructure.
+- 2018-03-20 — Referred to the Subcommittee on Coast Guard and Maritime Transportation.
+- 2018-04-12 — Committee Consideration and Mark-up Session Held.
+- 2018-04-12 — Subcommittee on Coast Guard and Maritime Transportation Discharged.
+- 2018-11-13 — Placed on the Union Calendar, Calendar No. 794.
+- 2018-11-13 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+115-1015.
+- 2018-11-13 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+115-1015.